Pyprohly/reddit-api-doc-notes/docs/api-reference/live_thread.rst

 .. csv-table:: HTTP Errors
    :header: "Status Code","Description"

-   "403","* You are not a contributor to the live thread.
+   "403","* There is no user context.

-   * You are not a contributor to the live thread that has the `manage` permission.
+   * You are not a contributor to the live thread that has the `manage` permission."

-   * There is no user context."
    "404","The specified live thread does not exist."
    "500","The `id` parameter was not specified, was invalid, or empty."